 Tracing code execution¶

-Instead of sending the SIGQUIT signal to an Odoo process often enough, to check where the processes are performing worse than expected, we can use the pyflame tool to do it for us.
+Instead of sending the SIGQUIT signal to an Odoo process often enough, to check where the processes are performing worse than expected, we can use the py-spy tool to do it for us.

 Record executed code¶

-As pyflame is installed, we now record the executed code lines with pyflame.
+As py-spy is installed, we now record the executed code lines.
 This tool will record, multiple times a second, the stacktrace of the process.
-Once done, we’ll display them as an execution graph.